Coder2002-MSAdithya/Cloud-App-SSRF/README.md

 ## System Overview

 The setup consists of:
-- Three Python microservices that fetch user-supplied URLs
+- Three Python microservices (can be generalized to many) that fetch user-supplied URLs
 - A fake metadata service simulating a cloud Instance Metadata Service (IMDS)
 - An attacker-controlled DNS domain `rb.adithya-ms.co.in` (subdomain of `adithya-ms.co.in` I have purchased) used for rebinding
 - Host-level egress filtering using `iptables`